rgscherf/diapertime/README.md

 ## Features - Quick

+- !IMPORTANT! signup validation for duplicate email addresses
+  - should not be allowed
+  - should display useful error message to user
 - New event feed defaults to avg of last X feeds
 - Add landing page copy with my twitter and github